AladdineDev/portfolio/docs/translation-template.md

 # Translation Template

-Here's the template of the `en.json` translation:
+Here's the template of a JSON translation file:

 ```json
 {